miletsky/empathic-wp-bootstrap/readme.md

 ## Bare installation
 * Configure virtual host with root in public
+* Update public/wp-config.php with your actual database credentials
 * Pass through WordPress installer
 * Use import/export for database migrations